 See how people are already finding your site or the sites of your clients.
 Google Search Console will be your best friend here.

 There is no such thing as “bad keywords” if they bring relevant traffic.
 If there are keywords that are not that popular in comparison with others, it’s still not a great decision to give up on them.
 If they bring you even a little traffic, please, make some time for them.

 Valuable content, no matter how popular it already is, will find new readers from new keywords and you will get your audience extended.
 Take this chance!
 You will not lose any resources except for some time for research and writing, but think about the benefits you can get by touching new layers of your overall potential audience.

 HINT: Connect Google Search Console to your WebCEO account and add valuable insights to your marketing mix.
 After you’ve analyzed all the UNDERESTIMATED keywords that are bringing you some traffic – strengthen your search positions for these keywords by adding more valuable content and doing smart link building.
-Go to Keyword Research > Keywords from Search Console.
+Go to Keyword Research > Top Queries.

 5. FIX TECHNICAL ISSUES ON YOUR SITE

 Broken links and anchors?
 Slow pages?
 Page access issues?
 Come on, guys, it’s not even funny.